Institute of Information and Communication Technologies (ITACA)

 Thanks to its compact aerodynamic profile and 3D-printed aluminium structure fabricated using Selective Laser Melting (SLM) technology, the antenna can be seamlessly integrated into small drones without affecting their flight performance or safety.

 The team demonstrated the system’s effectiveness through a combination of numerical simulations and tests conducted in an anechoic chamber.
-Weighing just 163 grams, the prototype was capable of detecting large aircraft at 600 metres and small drones at 60 metres, thus meeting the applicable European standards for this type of system.
+Weighing just 163 grams, the prototype could detect large aircraft at 600 metres and small drones at 60 metres, thereby meeting the applicable European standards for this type of system.

 Furthermore, the antenna employs low-cost commercial components, bringing its estimated production cost to just €200 per unit—making it especially attractive for widespread adoption in drone technology.